camunda/camunda/CONTRIBUTING.md

 1. Follow the [Google Java Format](https://github.com/google/google-java-format#intellij-android-studio-and-other-jetbrains-ides)
    and [Zeebe Code Style](https://github.com/zeebe-io/zeebe/wiki/Code-Style) while coding.
 1. Implement the required changes on your branch and regularly push your changes to the origin so that the CI can run.
-Git commit will run a pre-commit hook which will check the formatting, style and license headers before committing.
-If these checks fail please fix the issues.
-Code format and license headers can be fixed automatically by running maven.
+Code formatting, style and license header are fixed automatically by running maven.
 Checkstyle violations have to be fixed manually.
    ```
    git commit -am 'feat(broker): bpel support'